rvanderwees/vmm/README.md

 ## Accessing a VM

-The base images and cloned images are created using the `default` network in `libvirt.
+The base images and cloned images are created using the `default` network in `libvirt`.
 This network is by default NATted network.
 By using the libvirt-nss, the Name Service Switch will ustilize the DHCP leasse info to quicky access the VM using its IP number.
 To configure the Name Service Switch add the `libvirt` directive to the `hosts` line in `/etc/nssswitch.conf`.
 For example:

     hosts:      files myhostname libvirt resolve [!UNAVAIL=return] dns